trinhminhtriet/trinhminhtriet/CV.md

 - Develop internal CLI tools for enhancing developer productivity.
 - Facilitate Scrum events including sprint planning, daily stand-ups, sprint reviews, and retrospectives.
 - Collaborate with cross-functional teams to define project requirements and deliverables.
-- Mentor developers and provided technical guidance to ensure best practices.
+- Mentor developers and provide technical guidance to ensure best practices.
-- Conduct code reviews and provided constructive feedback to improve code quality.
+- Conduct code reviews and provide constructive feedback to improve code quality.
 - Analyze and resolve technical issues to maintain system stability and performance.
 - Prepare or review release procedures and documentation to ensure smooth deployment.
 - Collaborate with QC team to define test cases and ensure comprehensive test coverage.
-- Conduct performance reviews and provided feedback to team members to support their professional development.
+- Conduct performance reviews and provide feedback to team members to support their professional development.

 ## Technical Skills